-RED - Severe Risk of Terrorist Attack

-ORANGE - High Risk of Terrorist Attack

-YELLOW - Significant Risk of Terrorist Attack

-BLUE - General Risk of Terrorist Attack

-GREEN - Low Risk of Terrorist Attack
+RED - Severe Risk of Terrorist Attack ORANGE - High Risk of Terrorist Attack YELLOW - Significant Risk of Terrorist Attack BLUE - General Risk of Terrorist Attack GREEN - Low Risk of Terrorist Attack activity or person to the school office.

-- A. Be aware of your surroundings.
-Report any suspicious activity or person to the school office. - B. If an evacuation alarm (fire alarm) goes off or if the condition in the building appears to warrant it, leave the building, and proceed to a safe location. - C. If you feel that you or others are in danger, immediately report the situation to the school office. - Current School Policy Concerning Security Procedures and Practices - A. Only students, school employees, and authorized personnel are permitted on Columbia College premises during stipulated hours. - B. All guests must check in at the reception desk. - C. All students of Columbia College will be informed about crime prevention measures during orientation. - D. Allemployees of Columbia College are to be acquainted with the proper security procedures of the school. - E. Criminal actions or other emergencies occurring at the school must be first reported to the instructor and second to the school president.
-If a perpetrator is suspected, the police will be notified. - F. The school will take appropriate measures to maintain the safety and security of all individuals.
+$\mathbf{A}\text{.}$ Be aware of your surroundings.
+Report any suspicious

+B. If an evacuation alarm (fire alarm) goes off or if the condition in the building appears to warrant it, leave the building, and proceed to a safe location.

+C. If you feel that you or others are in danger, immediately report the situation to the school office.

+- 2. Current School Policy Concerning Security Procedures and Practices - A. Only students, school employees, and authorized personnel are permitted on Columbia College premises during stipulated hours. - B. All guests must check in at the reception desk. - C. All students of Columbia College will be informed about crime prevention measures during orientation. - D. All employees of Columbia College are to be acquainted with the proper security procedures of the school. - E. Criminal actions or other emergencies occurring at the school must be first reported to the instructor and second to the school president.
+If a perpetrator is suspected, the police will be notified. - F. Theschool will take appropriate measures to maintain the safety and security of all individuals.
 The school may suspend or dismiss a student in violation of the policies stipulated in the catalog.
 If deemed appropriate, a report will be made to the local police. - G. All employees and staff are encouraged to report all crimes accurately and promptly to the local police. - H. The school will make timely reports to students and employees on crimes considered to be a threat to other students and employees after reporting to the authorities. - I. The school will distribute an annual security report to current students and employees containing relevant statistics, policies, and a description of programs that promote campus safety. - J. The accident and fire evacuation plans/policies will be strictly followed and evaluated annually. - K. The campus accident report is available in the admissions office or school business office.